We use digital blending to create clean and natural HDR image.

 What’s signal-to-noise ratio?

 All electronic devices have a baseline noise level (like the white noise in radio or the racing ants on TV).
-For these devices to output something meaningful so we can understand, it needs signal.
+For these devices to output something meaningful so we can understand, it needs signals.

 When signals hit the sensor bucket on the digital image sensor, they fill the bucket and “dilute” the noise so that the ratio of signal-to-noise is higher.